Avinash55o/car-dataset-analysis/README.md

 ## Analysis

-The analysis includes:
+In this project, we:
-- Data Cleaning: Removing unnecessary characters and handling missing values.
+- Clean the data by removing unwanted characters and filling in missing values.
-- Descriptive Statistics: Summary statistics and data shape.
+- Look at basic statistics to understand the data better.
-- Correlation Matrix: Understanding relationships between numeric features.
+- Check how different features are related using a correlation matrix.
-- Top 5 Most Expensive Cars: Identifying high-end models.
+- Find the top 5 most expensive cars.
-- Visualizations: Various plots to illustrate key insights.
+- Create visualizations to show key insights.

 ## Visualizations

-The project includes several visualizations:
+We create several visualizations, including:
-- **MSRP vs Horsepower**: Scatter plot showing the relationship between price and engine power.
+- **MSRP vs Horsepower**: A scatter plot to see how price relates to engine power.
-- **Distribution of City MPG**: Histogram of city fuel efficiency.
+- **Distribution of City MPG**: A histogram showing how fuel efficiency varies in the city.
-- **Average MSRP by Origin**: Bar chart comparing average prices by car origin.
+- **Average MSRP by Origin**: A bar chart comparing average prices based on where the cars are from.
-- **Comparison of Weight, Horsepower, and MPG City**: Grouped bar chart for selected car models.
+- **Comparison of Weight, Horsepower, and MPG City**: A grouped bar chart for selected car models.